Kalogerone/Audit-Contests-Findings/00-Quick Audits Challenge.md

 # The Concept

 Inbetween my normal audits, when there is a lot of free time, I thought to take a quick look at other ongoing audits and see if I can find anything on my 1st or 2nd pass of the codebase.
-I do this as a small challenge to make me pay more attention on my 1st and 2nd pass of the code.
-The only rule is maximum 1 hour per codebase.
+I do this as a small challenge to make me pay more attention on my 1st and 2nd passes of the code.

 Why?